Risk Factors Dashboard

 Current Systems and Expansion

 The shrimp production facility rebuilt in La Coste, Texas is now using new patent-pending technologies the Company developed with F&T and Hydrenesis.
+We expect this facility to produce approximately 5,000 pounds of shrimp every week starting in January 2025 requiring an estimated $500,000 to complete the retrofit.
 We expect this facility to produce approximately 6,000 pounds of shrimp every week.
 By staging the stocking and harvests from tank to tank, it enables us to produce and therefore deliver fresh shrimp every week.

-With the purchase of our Iowa facilities from VBF, the Company is using the aforementioned platform technologies to retrofit 344,000 square feet of the existing Iowa facilities that we expect will, once fully operational, produce 18,000 pounds of shrimp per week.
-We believe that the combined output from our La Coste, Texas and Iowa facilities will be approximately 24,000 pounds of shrimp production per week by the third or fourth calendar quarter of 2023.
+With the purchase of our Iowa facilities from VBF, the Company is using the aforementioned platform technologies to retrofit 344,000 square feet of the existing Iowa facilities that we expect will, once fully operational, produce 15,000 pounds of shrimp per week starting in September 2025 requiring an estimated $6M to complete the expansion.
+Therefore, the combined output from our La Coste, Texas and Webster City, Iowa facilities will be approximately 20,000 pounds of shrimp production per week starting in September 2025 requiring a combined estimated total of $6.5M to complete the retrofit and expansion in both facilities

 Competition